WahWahWynnShweHlaing/Role-And-Permission/README.md

-# Laravel Multiple Authentication
+# Laravel Role And Permission
-A simple implementation of multiple authentication in Laravel.
+A simple implementation of laravel 8 spatie user roles and permissions.

-To follow along, this application has been documented as an article on Pusher blog.
-You can read about it [here](https://pusher.com/tutorials/multiple-authentication-guards-laravel)

 ## Set up
 To set up this project, first clone the repositiory